mime-r/Dungeon.py/README.md

 ## Changelog:

+29/7/21 v1.1.5
+- major noticible change of files and directory stuff, and fixed a minor bug with importing files :/

 29/7/21 v1.1
 - major bugfix
   - fixed the bug where when the user comes to the same square after killing an enemy, an array error comes up.